octoenergy/public-conventions/python.md

    simplifies the future addition of arguments, as older workers can still handle newer tasks without crashing.

+#### Changing task signatures

-These steps provide some robustness to signature changes but they are not watertight.
+The pattern above provides some robustness to signature changes but it is not watertight.

 For frequently called tasks (that may be in-flight during a deployment), a two-phase approach is required (similar to how backwards-incompatible database